-If you have a 10 per cent or greater permanent impairment, the WCB may give you an independence allowance once a year to help you live independently.
+If you have a PFI of 10 per cent or greater because of a work injury, you may be able to receive an annual independence allowance to help you live independently.
 The independence allowance is a percentage of the PFI award.

-For PFIs decided after January 1, 2003, eligible injured workers with impairment ratings of 40 per cent or more can get the maximum \$2,260 each year.
+For PFIs decided after Jan.
+1, 2003, eligible injured workers with impairment ratings of 40 per cent or more can get the maximum \$2,260 each year.
 Eligible injured workers with PFI ratings from 10 per cent to 39 per cent will receive an amount based on that percentage.

-Death benefits (work injury related)
+Death benefits (work-related injury)